 With big attractive banners, they can spread their brand name easily at a low price.

-Second, if the advertiser can generate high CTR on their banners, it can reduce cost per click.
+Second, if the advertiser can generate a high CTR on their banners, it can reduce the cost per click.

-Say CPC model is charging $0.5 per click and CPM is charging $5 per CPM and on CPM ads, the advertiser is getting 20 clicks on per 1000 ad display.
+Say CPC model is charging $0.5 per click and CPM is charging $5 per CPM, and on CPM ads, the advertiser is getting 20 clicks per 1000 ad display.